ingo/ingo.github.io/_recipes/soft_herb_salad.md

 author: Julia Moskin
 category: Sides
 description: A sweet or pungent salad that can be served as a fresh first course, a refreshing side dish, or as a palate cleanser with a cheese course.
-Especially energizing when served alongside heavy winter feasts.
 image: soft_herb_salad.jpg
 image_attribution: Jim Wilson
 image_source: The New York Times